speakeasy-api/speakeasy-go-sdk/README.md

 ![180100416-b66263e6-1607-4465-b45d-0e298a67c397](https://user-images.githubusercontent.com/68016351/181640742-31ab234a-3b39-432e-b899-21037596b360.png)

 Speakeasy is your API Platform team as a service.
-Use our drop in SDK to manage all your API Operations including embeds for request logs and usage dashboards, test case generation from traffic, and understanding API drift.
+Use our drop in SDK to manage all your API Operations including embeds for request logs and usage dashboards, schema generation from traffic, and understanding API drift.

 The Speakeasy Go SDK for evaluating API requests/responses.
 Compatible with any API framework implemented on top of Go's native http library.